Monomialization of singular metrics on real surfaces: Setting - Resolution of Singularities Theorems

-{\bf Hypothesis.} Any singular sub-variety to be desingularized admits a coherent ideal sheaf of the structural sheaf of the ambient regular manifold with co-support the given sub-variety, so that the sub-variety is equipped with the corresponding real analytic space structure.
-We recall the following and very useful (and used by us) result of ordering any finite family of monomials. \begin{theorem}[Ordering Monomials \cite{BM2}] Let $M$ be a (connected) regular manifold.
-Let $D$ be a nc-divisor such that each of its component is regular.
+We recall and will use the following result of ordering any finite family of Monomials. \begin{theorem}[Ordering Monomials \cite{BM2}] Let $M$ be a (connected) regular manifold.
+Let $D$ be a (s)nc-divisor such that each of its component is regular.
 Let $I_1,\ldots,I_k$ be principal $\cO_M$-ideals monomial in the nc-divisor $D$.
-There exists a locally finite sequence of geometrically admissible blowings-up (normal crossing with $D$ and its iterated total transforms) $\pi: N\to M$ such that the pulled-back ideals $\pi^*I_1,\cdots,\pi^*I_k$ are principal $\cO_N$-ideals monomial in the nc-divisor $\pi^{-1} (D)$ such that at each point of $N$ the local generators of $\pi^*I_1,\cdots,\pi^*I_k$ are ordered. \end{theorem}
+There exists $\pi: N\to M$, a locally finite sequence of geometrically admissible blowings-up (with centers normal crossing with $D$ and its iterated total transforms), such that the pulled-back ideals $\pi^*I_1,\cdots,\pi^*I_k$ are principal $\cO_N$-ideals monomial in the (s)nc-divisor $\pi^{-1} (D)$ such that at each point of $N$ the local generators of $\pi^*I_1,\cdots,\pi^*I_k$ are ordered. \end{theorem}